-The next important king in the history of Shang is called Pan Geng 盤庚 in Shiji and Xun 旬 in Bamboo Annals.
-According to Shiji, by the time Pan Geng came to power, Shang's capital had been moved another five times since Tang's rule.
-However, Bamboo Annals reports that the Shang people only moved their capital three times after Bo, to places called Xiao 囂, Bi 庇, and Yan 奄.
-Later in his reign, Pan Geng once again decided to move the royal capital from Yan to Yin 殷.
-It took a great effort to convince his people, most of whom did not favor the move.
-His compelling words of persuasion were later recorded and occupy three chapters of the Book of Documents.
-The decision turned out to be a wise one, because, in the words of Sima Qian, the move "tranquilized the people, and revitalized the fortunes of Yin."
-The result of the move was even more influential than what was recorded in Shiji: Yin was the capital of Shang for the following two hundred years, and today, it is known to scholars as the most important site during the late Shang period.
+Pan Geng 盤庚 in Shiji was known as Xun 旬 in Bamboo Annals.
+According to Shiji, by the time Pan Geng came to power, Shang's capital had been moved another five times since Tang's rule.24 However, the Bamboo Annals reports that the Shang people only moved their capital three times after Bo, to places called Xiao 囂, Bi 庇, and Yan 奄.25 Later in his reign, Pan Geng once again decided to move the royal capital from Yan to Yin 殷.
+It took a great effort to convince his people, most of whom did not favor the move.26 His compelling words of persuasion were later recorded and occupy three chapters of the Book of Documents.
+The decision turned out to be a wise one, because, in the words of Sima Qian, the move "tranquilized the people, and revitalized the fortunes of Yin."27 The result of the move was even more influential than what was recorded in Shiji: Yin was the capital of Shang for the following two hundred years, which are known to scholars today as the late Shang period.

-King Wu Ding 武丁, the nephew of Pan Geng, had the most remarkable political achievement among the late Shang kings.
-According to the Book of Documents, he labored in
+King Wu Ding 武丁, the nephew of Pan Geng, had the most remarkable political achievement among the late Shang kings.28 According to the Book of Documents, he labored in